- 中文 (简体): 此页面未翻译成中文

 psql

-- You will need a Scarf API access token.
-You can generate an API Token from the settings in your Scarf Dashboard account.
+- Your Scarf API token.
+You can find your API Token from your user settings page.

 Settings